-We are a development-stage company that was incorporated in September 2003.
-To date, we have not demonstrated an ability to perform the functions necessary for the successful commercialization of any product candidates.
+We have not demonstrated an ability to perform the functions necessary for the successful commercialization of any product candidates.
 The successful commercialization of any product candidates will require us to perform a variety of functions, including:

-- continuing to undertake preclinical development and clinical trials; - participating in regulatory approval processes; - · formulating and manufacturing products; and - · conducting sales and marketing activities.
+continuing to undertake preclinical development and clinical trials;

+- participating in regulatory approval processes; - formulating and manufacturing products; and - conducting sales and marketing activities.